raspberrypi/pico-sdk/README.md

 hardware, IDE/environment and for how to build and debug software for the Raspberry Pi Pico and other RP2040-based devices.

+See [Connecting to the Internet with Raspberry Pi Pico W](https://rptl.io/picow-connect) to learn more about writing applications for your Raspberry Pi Pico W that connect to the internet.

 See [Raspberry Pi Pico C/C++ SDK](https://rptl.io/pico-c-sdk) to learn more about programming using the SDK, to explore more advanced features, and for complete PDF-based API documentation.